Read time: 7 minutes

 After following these steps, your subfolders should reappear in Outlook, and you should no longer face this issue.
 All in all, you must have successfully configured Cached Exchange Mode & managed OST files.

 This problem may arise when a single folder contains an excessive number of items or when an excessive number of sub-folders are created.
-To address this issue, it is advisable for users to restrict the number of items in each folder to around 5000 and keep the number of sub-folders below 500.
+To address this issue, users should restrict the number of items in each folder to around 5000 and keep the number of sub-folders below 500.
 By adhering to these guidelines, users can help ensure that their data is effectively cached and synchronized, thereby preventing the occurrence of the ‘subfolders missing’ problem.

 By default, when you add a shared mailbox or public folder to your Folder Pane, only the primary message folders are downloaded to your computer.
 To view all the folders in a shared mailbox or public folder, you need to enable shared folder download.
 Follow these steps: